Architecture

 Saint-Étienne-du-Mont French churches

 Looking at the picture above, you’ll quickly see Saint-Étienne du Mont’s most notable feature – its rood screen.
 A rood screen is a divider that separates the altar where priests perform mass from the nave where the faithful gather.
 Saint-Étienne du Mont’s is made of beautiful and lacy stone carving.
 It is so elegant and quite unusual.
 Actually, this church has many other unusual features as well.
-It’s generally Gothic in design, but it also has classically-inspired features.
-For example, there are triangular pediments above the doors instead of the usual rounded tympana (like the one shown in the photo of Vézelay).
+It’s generally Gothic in design, but it also has classically inspired features.
+For example, there are triangular pediments above the doors instead of the usually rounded tympana (like the one shown in the photo of Vézelay).
 Some of the building’s walls swell and curve in an almost Baroque manner.
 The result is memorable.

 7. Église Saint-Paul-Saint-Louis, 1627-1641